• Skip to primary navigation

 Canning on a glass cooktop

 Rule number one for successfully using a glass cooktop is to keep it clean at all times.
-If you’re accustomed to using other types of cooktops, you may clean them regularly, but glass cooktops require special attention.
-It’s essential to keep the surface clean.
-Before every use, I quickly wipe it down to ensure it is dry and free of debris.
-If anything spills on it, I clean it up immediately.
+If you’re accustomed to using other types of cooktops, you may clean them regularly, but be more casual in between cleanings.
+But for glass cooktops, it’s essential to keep the surface clean at all times.
+Before every use, quickly wipe it down to ensure it is dry and free of debris.
+If anything spills on it, clean it up immediately.
 This practice helps prevent scratches and allows the cooktop to withstand higher temperatures for longer.
 Occasionally, I perform a deeper clean, just as you would any other cooktop.
 However, if you maintain a regular cleaning routine, a thorough cleaning isn’t necessary.

-Since pressure canning takes considerable time and can cause the glass top to heat up, make sure the cooktop is clean before you begin.
-Also, check the bottom of the canner to be clean and dry.
+Since pressure canning takes considerable time and can heat up the glass top, make sure the cooktop is clean before you begin.
+Also, check the bottom of the canner to ensure it is clean and dry.

 Use the right size element